-You'll Never Get out of it Alive...

-Many people have said this line, "don't take life too seriously", but only Elbert Hubbard added: "...you'll never get out of it alive".
-Tongue in cheek, Hubbard pointed out that if it's all over soon, then we may as well have some fun along the way.
+TAURUS VALUES - CREATE FUN You'll never get out of it alive Many people have said this line, "don't take life too seriously", but only Elbert Hubbard added: "... you'll never get out of it alive".
+Tongue in cheek, Hubbard pointed out that if it's all over soon, then we may as well have some fun along

 We are professionals and we get complicated and serious work done.
 However, to the extent that we can get away with, "humour" should be lathered on generously.
 Note: in general, the better we are in our roles, the more "cheeky" we can be.
 Some of the greatest minds had the best senses of humour.

-Humour looks like:
+Humour looks like: the way.

-- Not taking ourselves too seriously - Playing a good-humored prank - Becoming someone people feel comfortable teasing - Sprinkling some comedy into our interactions or laughing out loud!
-Bonus points for Snorts! - Not letting adversity upset us and instead smiling through the difficulty.
+Not taking ourselves too seriously Playing a good-humored prank

+Becoming someone people feel comfortable teasing Sprinkling some comedy into our interactions or laughing out loud!
+Bonus points for snorts!
+Not letting adversity upset us and instead smiling through the difficulty A MERRY HEART DOETH GOOD LIKE A MEDICINE PROVERBS 17:22